 Our exposure to market risk is primarily related to our partner firms' wealth management services.
-For the year ended December 31, 2020, over 95% of our revenues were fee-based and recurring in nature.
+For the year ended December 31, 2021, over 95% of our revenues were fee-based and recurring in nature.
 Although the substantial majority of our revenues are fee-based and recurring, our revenues can fluctuate due to macroeconomic factors and the overall state of the financial markets, particularly in the United States.
 The substantial majority of our revenues are derived from the wealth management fees charged by our partner firms for providing clients with investment advice, financial and tax planning, consulting, tax return preparation, family office services and other services.
 The majority of our wealth management fees are based on the value of the client assets and we expect those fees to increase over time as the assets increase.
 A decrease in the aggregate value of client assets across our partner firms may cause our revenue and income to decline.

-During the year ended December 31, 2020, our revenues were negatively impacted by the effects of Covid-19 on the financial markets as a result of our market correlated revenues, which represented 74% of our total revenues for the year ended December 31, 2020.
-Our market correlated revenues for subsequent periods could be impacted by any negative effects of Covid-19 on the financial markets.
-Additionally, a portion of our non-market correlated revenues are derived from family office type services for clients in the entertainment industry and relate to live events.
-The cancellation of events and the general slowdown of other entertainment activities will impact a portion of our non-market correlated revenues in subsequent periods.
-We anticipate that the ongoing cancellations of live events and slowdown of other entertainment activities will persist in 2021.
+During the year ended December 31, 2021, our revenues continued to be negatively impacted by the effects of Covid-19 on a portion of our non-market correlated revenues derived from family office type services for clients in the entertainment industry and relate to live events.
+We anticipate that the cancellations of live events and other entertainment activities will persist in 2022.
 However, this revenue outlook is subject to material change because it is dependent on the continued impact of the Covid-19 pandemic which is highly uncertain and cannot be predicted.